Inifinitech/week1MS/README.md

 Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

 NB: Use KRA, NHIF, and NSSF

+#assign1.js
+Upon pressing the button the user is prompted to enter the marks The function then interpretes the marks entered into a corresponding grade
+#assing2.js
+When the user presses the button he is prompted to enter the speed of a vehicle The function adds demerits points for the driver and notifies of license suspension when he reaches 12 points
+#assign3.js
+When the user presses the button the functions calculates the net salary by subtracting every deduction; i.e, PAYE, NSSF, NHIF and outputs the correct figure.